 Basepaws test offers extensive information about your cat’s breed, ancestry, health, as well as additional information on how the DNA traits affect the cat’s personality.

-The DNA test even provides comparisons with 16 different wild cats, showing your cats relation to each.
-This segment alone is quite exciting because it allows seeing the journey your cat went through to become your loyal companion.
+The DNA test even provides comparisons with 21 different cats including some wildcats, showing your cat’s relation to each.
+This is quite exciting because it allows seeing the journey your cat went through to become your loyal companion.

-Starting from 2019, Basepaws will be adding even more ancestry and health features such as maternal/paternal tracing, siblings test, and an extensive health test that checks for 32 of the most common diseases.
+Basepaws also has ancestry and health features such as maternal/paternal tracing, siblings test, and an extensive health test that checks for 38 different genetic marker mutations that indicate a predisposition to diseases such as:

-They’ll also be adding more personality predictions, diet recommendations, and even a wellness assessment to the list of offerings, making this the hands-down most comprehensive test out there.
+.They are consistently adding things like personality predictions, diet recommendations, and even a wellness assessment to the list of offerings, making this the hands-down most comprehensive test out there.

 Once your results are ready, you can conveniently download them in PDF format, or send the results straight to your vet.

-Basepaws CatKit is the most comprehensive and accurate cat DNA test out there, so even though it’s on the pricier side at $95, it’s the best choice on the market for what you get.
+Basepaws CatKit is the most comprehensive and accurate cat DNA test out there, so even though it’s on the pricier side, it’s the best choice on the market for what you get.

 And when you consider that they’re continually improving their database and will send you updates forever, that makes this an even better deal.